 Safe Practices with Insulation

 Insulators and others in the construction industry deserve safe workplaces.
 This includes appropriate training and safety gear for situations in which asbestos may be present.
-Workers should also be trained to reduce exposure to fiberglass.
+Workers also need training to reduce exposure to fiberglass.
 Proper gear to prevent inhalation and irritation from glass fibers is also a necessity.

 Homeowners and people doing DIY work on older buildings have an increased risk of exposure to asbestos or glass fibers.
-This is because small jobs are not regulated by federal workplace safety rules.
-If your renovation project involves insulation, safety precautions are essential for your safety.
-Steps you can take to reduce risks of exposure to fiberglass or asbestos include the following.
+This is because federal workplace safety rules do not regulate small jobs.

 - Wear long sleeves and pants.
 Clothing should be loose-fitting to reduce skin irritation.